jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-BuckleScript was written at Bloomberg, who is also a large user of OCaml.

-Reason uses BuckleScript for all its stuff.
+BuckleScript is the primary compiler for Reason.
 It generates readable and fast Javascript, and we can use it to run on either Node or on the browser.

 So for the rest of this talk, we're going to be talking about using the Reason syntax for OCaml, with the BuckleScript compiler.